ars2711/NeoBox/README.md

 ## 📖 A Note from the Creator

 Hey there!
 I'm Arsalan - the creator of **NeoBox**, and this web app has been my journey through learning and building with Flask, Python, and a whole lot of curiosity.
 NeoBox started off as just an idea for **CS50's Final Project**, but along the way, it grew to be way more and something that I thought many students and proffesionals alike would highly benefit from.
+While every programmer knows how to make a calculator, I thought of making something a _little_ more...

 This project was never about writing perfect code.
 With the help of Github's Copilot (and some ChatGPT for general things), I was able to learn and write code more efficiently while being on the peak of my creative flow.
 I made sure to **understand**, **break**, and **fix** everything it suggested because after all; this was _my_ vision.
 And as I worked, I realized something powerful: building is learning, and sharing is growing, so I present this to you as a gift.

 > "It ain't much but it's honest work."

 Is NeoBox "done"?
 Not yet.
-But it's functional, ambitious, and built with love — and that’s more than enough for me to hit submit proudly.
+But it's functional, ambitious, and built with love and that’s more than enough for me to hit submit proudly.

 Thank you CS50 team for giving me a real reason to chase a dream I didn’t even know I had.
-This isn’t the end — it’s just the start.
+This isn’t the end; it’s just the start.

-— _Arsalan, 2025_
+> _Arsalan, 2025_

 ---